lawrencefinn/lawrencefinn.github.io/_posts/2014-9-26-Futures-Promises.md

 {% endhighlight %}
 When p.success is actually executed, any code waiting on the future gets executed.
 This works with onComplete, map, etc.,.

+#Exceptions#
+Just a quick note about exceptions.
+Exceptions that happen in a future cannot be thrown or caught.
+The code that is causing an exception is happening in the future, so how could you catch it?
+Luckily, futures have ways to pass on a failure, and you can listen for failures by using a function like onFailure.

 #Conclusion#
 Asynchronous programming is a very powerful and complex process.
 It allows you to write code that depends on socket data without blocking up any threads.
 Futures are a simple way to encapsulate and develop within asynchronous programming.